 Genetic testing results are most meaningful when the process begins with a family member who has already been diagnosed with breast cancer or ovarian cancer.
 That may be you, or it may be your mother, aunt, sister, or another family member.
 Here’s why:

 - Even if an abnormal gene linked to higher breast cancer risk is present in your family, not every person in the family will have inherited it.
 It’s more likely that someone who has had breast or ovarian cancer will have the mutation.
 Once you verify that a relative with cancer has an abnormal gene, then it’s very likely that the cancers in your family are being caused by this mutated gene.
-Family members who then test positive should consider themselves to be at high risk of developing breast or ovarian cancer.
+Family members who then test positive should consider themselves to be at high risk of developing breast, ovarian, and/or other cancers.
 Those who test negative can view their risk as similar to that of people in the general population.

 Sometimes, there are no living relatives with cancer who can undergo genetic testing.
 A genetic counselor can help you decide who in the family is the best person to test and why.